leclan/security_setup/README.md

 `*origin	git@github.com:oruhtra/chat-rails-redux.git (push)*`

-Then on your first connection to Heroku from the terminal, you will prompted something like that :
+Then on your first connection to Heroku from the terminal, you may be prompted something like :

 `*The authenticity of host 'heroku.com (50.19.85.132)' can't be established.*`